 - I’ve never done this before.
 How do I know what to enter? — There are 2 types of competitions at North America Diving Dog events.
 These are the distance event, where the length of your dog’s jump is measured.
 Then there is the Air Retrieve event, where your dog will be attempting to grab a nerf bumper that is suspended above the pool- the distance will be increased by one foot after each successful jump and the longest distance grab that your dog makes is their qualifying score.
 If your dog misses twice at once distance, or 3 times overall, they are out and their score will be their longest successful grab.
 Dogs are divided into pre-determined divisions for placements.
-For most dogs, the best place to start is the distance event.
+For most dogs, the best place to start is the distance event- your dog just needs to jump into the pool to earn a score, and can chase their preferred toy.
 There will be training lessons and practice opportunities for those who’d like to try Air Retrieve before the event so you may want to try those before entering.

 - What Division should I enter? — You do not choose a division.
 Your dog’s best score will determine which other dogs they are competing against.
 This means that your dog is only competing against dogs of similar abilities, and makes it fair and fun for dogs of all levels!
 Additionally, “Lap dogs” (dogs 16″ or less at the withers) compete only against other small dogs in their own divisions which are proportionate to their size.